sdil/jkjav-server/README.md

 ## Improvements Can Be Made

-- Initialize multiple locations
+- Initialize multiple locations (data seed)
 - Connect to a Message Queue broker
-- Provide OpenAPI documentation
+- Improve unittest coverage
+- Structure the code into clean code architecture